MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 **Temporary solution**:

-This article describes how to temporarily disable NetExt, temporarily remove network protection, and resolve network stack-related issues by using Intune, JamF, or a manual process on Mac.
+This article describes how to temporarily disable NetExt which will temporarily disable network protection, and resolve network stack-related issues by using Intune, JamF, or a manual process on Mac.

 Microsoft Defender is collaborating with Apple to provide our mutual customers a solution when Network Protection is enabled in Microsoft Defender for Endpoint on macOS Sequoia (version 15.0).